 The LendingTree promise of lenders competing for customers is really about delivering lower interest rates than customers could get by just walking into their local bank.
 The banner currently splashed across their homepage promises, "5/1 ARM Rates as low as 2.63% (2.97% APR)."

 Sadly, it seems LendingTree does little to make sure the lenders in their network actually deliver on this promise.
 Even customers with the best credit history are served offers with interest rates far above those advertised on the site.

-Mariam of Annandale, Virginia had a similar experience when she received an offer for three times the amount requested, at three times the interest quoted by her local bank.
+Mariam of Annandale, Virginia, had a similar experience when she received an offer for three times the amount requested, at three times the interest quoted by her local bank.

-Sadly, customers often discover these extra fees only after they've signed on the dotted line.
+Unfortunately, customers often discover these extra fees only after they've signed on the dotted line.

 "Immediately I called to inquire about the disclosure of the loan.
 The representative even had trouble guiding me to the location of the costs in the documents.
 She even acknowledged that the information may have moved or the documents may have changed.
 I borrowed $18,000.
 The loan origination cost was $720.
 So my loan was actually $17,280."

 Another customer complaint submitted tells of lenders quoted amounts not matching up with reality.